“Walk This Way” to Avoid Victim Culture and Develop a Growth-owner Mindset

-Do you feel like you’re living in a robotic routine day after day following in the steps of society?
-Do you purposely stand to the sidelines rather than step out into the sun?
+Do you feel like you’re living in a robotic routine day after day, following in the steps of society?
+Do you purposely stand on the sidelines rather than step out into the sun?

-As human beings raised in a society, we often feel like we must follow the actions of others rather than being unique.
-We don’t always want to take risks because we are afraid of breaking the mold.
-Yet, it is the bravery and brilliance that breaking through victim culture and failure loops takes that creates a growth-owner.
+As human beings raised in a society, we often feel like we must follow the actions of others rather than be unique.
+We don’t always want to take risks because we fear breaking the mold.
+Yet, it is the bravery and brilliance that breaking through victim culture and failure loops takes that creates a growth owner.

 While Rick Rubin was the one who put coals in the fire of the Aerosmith/Run DMC crossover, both bands continued to stoke the growth-owning fire that he started.

-Because of the hit song, they were able to continue their illustrious music careers despite the victim culture around them.
-They learned from Rubin that all they needed was a bit of positive momentum.
+Because of the hit song, they could continue their illustrious music careers despite the victim culture around them.
+They learned from Rubin that they needed a bit of positive momentum.